CiscoDevNet/webex-teams-archiver/README.rst

 Note 1: The HTML version of the archive requires Internet connectivity because of the CSS, which is not packaged with the archive because of licensing conflicts.

 Note 2: Some older spaces were affected by the Webex Teams 2018 outage which may cause the archiver to crash.
-This is pending a fix_ from the SDK.
+This is pending a workaround_ from the SDK.

 Note 3: Please note that use of the Webex Teams Archiver may violate the retention policy, if any, applicable to your use of Webex Teams.